Caleno83/web-sprint-challenge-advanced-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. Explain how to build stateful class components.
+I will explain how to build stateful class components with this example:

+class Example extends React.Component { //we declare class doing this constructor() { //  we initiale an object state in class using
+                    the constructor function

+    super(); //  we call super before any other statment. to access
+              the parent object constructor. we cant use this without super() to render to the DOM this.state = {}; //we use this.state to add state }
+  render() {
+    return <div>This is how to build stateful class components </div>;
+  }
+}

 2. Describe the different phases of the component lifecycle.

+The different phases of the component lifecycle are:
+The Birth/Mounting Phase: this is the phase when the component is build or started from scratch. we use componentDidMount here.

+The Growth/Updating Phase: In this phase we are updating component data. componentDidUpdate is called here.

+The Death/Un-mounting Phase: In this phase the component is removed from the screen. componentWillUnmount is used here.

 3. Demonstrate an understanding of class component lifecycle methods.

+The methods that are been used for the class component lifecycle start when constructor method is invoked, and then the render()method run so it can tell React to return some piece of HTML to the DOM.

+The componentDidMount is called after the component is rendered.
+Here we will run some statements that tell us that the component is already placed in the DOM.

+Later, the componentDidUpdate method is used after the component is updated in the DOM.
+Maybe using this.setState({}).

+Last, the last method in the lifecycle is componentWillUnmount that is called when the component is about to be removed from the DOM.

 4. Define stateful logic.

+Stateful logic is any logic that can be build into a component like a function that handles a click event or a function that sets some toggle state or a function that deal with some state as handleSubmit or handleChange.

 5. Describe how to test a React component with React Testing Library.

+To test a React component with React Testing Library, we need to know the three steps that we use for testing that are :
+Arrange: write the elements that are required for the test
+Act: make the actions you want to test on the page
+Assert: check if it works the way it is expected to

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.